An Introduction to the Human Brain: Facts, Anatomy, and Functions

 Interestingly, the right side of the brain controls the muscles and movements of the left side of the body, and vice versa.
 This is why someone who suffers brain damage from a stroke on the right side of the brain may have trouble moving their limbs on the left of their body.
 In addition, information from sensory receptors on the right side of the body is sent to the left side of the brain, and vice versa.

 Both hemispheres of the cerebrum are equally important and have very similar functions.
-The left side seems to be more involved in reasoning and understanding, however, while the right side seems to be more active in spatial analysis and in artistic and musical activities.
+It's often said that the left side is more involved in reasoning and understanding while the right side is more active in spatial analysis and in artistic and musical activities.
+Scientists have some doubt about this claim, however.
 Information is sent between the hemispheres through the corpus callosum.

 The Lobes of the Cerebrum